The Marmore Falls in Terni

 In front of the first drop of the waterfall there is the balcony of lovers, located at the end of the tunnel.
 A must see for the whole family.
 To cross you may need a raincoat because there’s a lot of vapor.
 At the terrace you can stand behind the waterfalls and virtually touch the water.
 The view is amazing and especially the kids will get enthusiastic!

 The Specola is a loggia, a sort of tower, at the end of Belvedere Superiore of the waterfall.
 An amazing stop.
 Everybody goes into this tower to enjoy the view it offers over the waterfall, the vegetation and the surrounding villages.

 In the park are picnic areas and bars, ideal for a quick lunch, coffee or a snack.

 Rafting down the waterfall

 If you’re looking for water sports and more adventure there is also a club in the waterpark that organizes rafting, hydrospeed, and canyoning tours.
 A unique experience for professionals and even (sportive) beginners!

 For information on tickets have a look at this link.

 Important: check also the timetables and opening of the water before departure.
 The waterfall is open for a few hours when they open the dam on top.

-It is recommended to wear good walking shoes or trainers and a waterproof jacked.
+It is recommended to wear good walking shoes or trainers and a waterproof jacket.
 There are free car parks available both at Upper and Lower Belvedere.

-In the weekends the waterpark is crowded with visitors, weekdays visits are more recommended.
+On the weekends the waterpark is crowded with visitors.
+Weekday visits are more recommended.